 The DuoClean Liftaway Upright Cordless is on sale for £380, a little less than the cheapest Dyson V10 cordless vacuum.
 It has a claimed 50-minute run time, Shark’s signature dual-brush floorhead, and the pet version includes a mini turbo tool for tackling fluff-covered sofas, stairs and more.

 Shark has dared to deviate from the compact handheld stick cordless design that’s favoured by the likes of Dyson, Hoover and Vax, instead bringing across the popular ‘Liftaway’ canister design from its upright corded vacuum cleaner range.
 This can be lifted off the vacuum, allowing you to clean in handheld mode.

 Does the new design make for effortless home cleaning?
-Get our first impressions in the full Shark DuoClean Liftaway cordless first look review.
+Find out in the full Shark DuoClean Liftaway cordless vacuum review.

 Shark vs Dyson: in detail

 Both Shark and Dyson claim that their newest cordless models can handle a whole-home clean as well as a corded vacuum.
 Here’s how they measure up against each other on key features:

 |Shark DuoClean Liftaway Truepet IC60UKT||Dyson Cyclone V10 Animal|